Skip to Content

 Training and support

 Our training and support is now customised for individual teachers for their unique needs.
-Large scale lecture-style professional development days have been shown to be ineffective in developing true professional learning in our experience.
-Our Professional Development strategy is now to provide tailored, one-on-one or small group 'hands-on' learning experiences related to the contents of the project that emulate what will happen in the classroom as closely as possible.
-This professional learning will be spread over multiple sessions before you implement the material in your class.
-We can also support you in implementing the materials within your science class.
-One of our team members can directly assist in a team-teaching format to help overcome the initial learning curve.
+Large scale lecture- style professional development days have been shown to be ineffective in developing true professional learning in our experience.
+Spread over multiple sessions before you implement the material in your class, our Professional Development provides tailored, one-on-one or small group 'hands-on' learning experiences related to the contents which emulates what will happen in the classroom as closely as possible.
+We can support you in implementing the materials within your science class - one of our team members can directly assist in a team-teaching format to help overcome the initial learning curve.
 We can also help address any unforeseen classroom issues and facilitate an increase in students' engagement and learning during these sessions.

-If you are interested in finding out more about our professional learning strategy and support, please contact Carolyn Dow, Project Manager, Michael Fitzgerald (project PhD student - Teacher Professional Development) at Macquarie University or David McKinnon, (Chief Investigator) Charles Sturt University, Bathurst campus.
+If you are interested in finding out more about our professional learning strategy and support, please contact Carolyn Dow, Project Officer in the first instance, Michael Fitzgerald, project PhD student - Teacher Professional Development, Macquarie University or David McKinnon, Chief Investigator, Charles Sturt University, Bathurst campus.

 Training aids